-We offer a time period each weekday afternoon where a drop-in tutor is available to help you with your written work for about 20 minutes.
+We offer a time period during specified weekdays where a drop-in tutor is available to help you with your written work for about 20 minutes.
 You cannot book these casual appointments.
-It is first-come, first-served and offers flexibility to those who cannot commit to or find a booked appointment time.
+It is first come, first served and offers flexibility to those who cannot commit to or find a booked appointment time.
 Check out our handy guide to using drop-ins.

 Currently, you have up to 30 minutes prior to the appointment to edit or cancel your appointment.
-If you are within the 30 minutes, please contact firstname.lastname@example.org as soon as you are able.
+If you are within the 30 minutes, you won’t be able to make any changes and must contact firstname.lastname@example.org.
 If you do not inform us, the appointment may be marked as “missed”.

 What happens if I miss an appointment?

-You will lose your booking privileges for our online appointment system if you miss more than one appointment in a term or more than two appointments in a year.
+You will lose your booking privileges in our system if you miss more than one appointment in a term or more than two appointments in a year.

 It is important to cancel at least 30 minutes prior to your appointment or e-mail us immediately at writingcentre.ecuad.ca prior to the appointment if it is past the 30 minutes.